pramalhe/CX/README.md

 	bin/latency-set
 	bin/set-tree-10k-dedicated

+Building CX requires a compiler with C++14 support.
+If you want to build Natarajan's tree then you'll need C++17 support.

 ## Using CX in your code ##
 To use CX and one of the data structures in your own code, you'll need the following files: